zowe/docs-site/docs/user-guide/configure-uss.md

 ### How to customize temporary files

-There are three environment variables that control the directory used to place these temporary files:
+Three environment variables control the directory used to place these temporary files:

 - **`TMPDIR`**
  This is the main environment variable, it controls the directory used for most USS operations.